codelovercc/ConfigCrypter/README.md

 commands to generate a
-certificate. first command will generate private key and pem cert, you need to enter the password of private key. second command will convert cert from pem to pfx, also you need to enter the password of private key and enter the new password of pfx certificate. see also https://github.com/dotnet/runtime/issues/18254#issuecomment-254602462 and https://github.com/dotnet/runtime/issues/23635
+certificate. first command will generate private key and pem cert, you need to enter the password of private key. second command will convert cert from pem to pfx, also you need to enter the password of private key and enter the new password of pfx certificate. see also at https://github.com/dotnet/runtime/issues/18254#issuecomment-254602462 and https://github.com/dotnet/runtime/issues/23635

 `openssl req -x509 -newkey rsa:4096 -keyout testkey.pem -out testcert.pem`